PreetDudhat/PreetDudhat/README.md

 <img align = "center" alt="Coding"  src="https://github.com/PreetDudhat/Images/blob/68419f892e32486c68dd25e88811a16e48a381d0/room.jpg">
 <h2>Tech Alchemist (Developer/Creator)</h2>

-"I'm an indie programmer building my version of the digital world one step at a time.
+I'm an indie programmer building my version of the digital world one step at a time.
 With each coding project, I start from the ground up - planning, designing, and building from scratch.
 My passion is using code to solve real-life problems and make a positive impact.
-Join me on this journey as we create something truly remarkable, one line of code at a time."
+Join me on this journey as we create something truly remarkable, one line of code at a time.

+- 🤖 I love working with data and exploring the power of cloud platforms to solve complex problems.
+My interests in data science and cloud computing have led me to pursue exciting projects, both in and out of the classroom.

 - 🔭 I’m currently working on **Self-Website with AI chatbot using AWS**